Quick Summary

 MBA Finance is ideal if you’re interested in roles related to investment banking, financial analysis, or corporate finance, as there are many jobs after MBA finance, whereas if you’re passionate about managing people and organizational development, focus on creating HR strategies, then go for HR.

-The next step after MBA finance will include CFA (Chartered Financial Analyst) as the best option.
+Wondering after MBA what can I do?
+One of the best next steps after MBA Finance is pursuing a CFA (Chartered Financial Analyst) certification.
 Some more jobs after MBA finance are investment banking, private equity, or corporate finance, or earning additional certifications like CFA to enhance career prospects.

 The salary of a CEO with an MBA in Finance in India ranges from ₹30–50 LPA in mid-sized firms to ₹1–5+ crore annually in top companies.
 Globally, it can exceed $1 million per year with bonuses and stock options.